resbaz/nectar-cloud-lessons/README.md

 1. [ ] Possibly add an FAQ of synonym's?
 Have things like drive, PC, server, IP, Web address, HTTP, link etc...
 1. [ ] As a Chromebook user can I have an online SSH like resbaz.cloud.edu shell tool?
+1. [ ] Could you use three cup game, three card monty, etc. as example of moving data files around on your local and remote server?

 ### For "Train the Trainer